 There are even applications in criminalistics.
 In forensic reconnaissance, for example, hair analyses are carried out in this way.
 These can be used to detect foreign elements or toxins.
 Further applications can be found in environmental technology and occupational safety.
 In these areas, atomic spectrometry is used to examine water samples or to search for toxins.

 What types of atomic absorption spectrometry (AAS) are there?

 Due to the many and sometimes very different fields of application, there are numerous variants of atomic absorption spectrometers.
-These also differ in the type of analysis technology used.
+These also differ in the type of analysis techniques used.
 There are basically four different forms.
-Flame atomic absorption spectrometry, F-AAS for short, AAS with electrothermal heating, AAS with cold vapour technology and HR-CS-AAS, where continuum radiators and high-resolution Echelle double monochromators are used.
+Flame atomic absorption spectrometry, F-AAS for short, AAS with electrothermal heating, AAS with cold vapor technology and HR-CS-AAS, where continuum radiators and high-resolution Echelle double monochromators are used.
 Each method is specially designed for individual tasks.
 Flame atomic absorption spectroscopy, for example, is used for the determination of alkali and alkaline earth elements.
-A well-known manufacturer of these atomic absorption spectrometers is Zwick.
-Other companies that manufacture such instruments are Shimadzu, Analytik Jena or PerkinElmer.
+A well-known manufacturer of these atomic absorption spectrometers is Analytik Jena.
+Other companies that manufacture such instruments are Shimadzu or PerkinElmer.
 The product range of these companies includes large and small universal and materials testing machines as well as atomic absorption spectrometers for very special tasks.